leminhhieu2511/TechConf/README.md

 - Easily use it to incorporate with Azure Service Bus, Azure Event Hub,...
 - Save of cost.
 We only pay as we execute the function.
 - Easily scale the function if we need

+Using Azure Wep App for frontend and Azure Functions for backend to reduce error due to http timeout.
+This architecture is scalable, cheap and performing web app with microservices that easy to maintain.
+Besides, using Azure Service Bus to decouple application and service from each other.
+The message will be added to the queue of Service Bus, it sends the email to attendees and update status when the function is triggered.